Aradoxis/CP363/README.md

 - [PyQT5](https://pypi.org/project/PyQt5/)
 - [requests](https://pypi.org/project/requests/)

-Once they are installed, you must open the file named main.py and change lines 18 to your username, 19 to your password and 20 to your own database’s address.
+Once they are installed, you must open the file named main.py and change the following lines:
+- 18 to your username
+- 19 to your password
+- 20 to your own database’s address.

 Once that is done, you simply have to navigate to the folder containing the `main.py` file in command prompt and enter: `python main.py`
 # Operation instructions:
 The application is a very simple recreation of Spotify with bare minimum functionality.